splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 -  To monitor one signal, select the bell icon for the :strong:`Detector` menu to specify which signal you want to monitor.
 A blue bell indicates the signal that is being monitored.

 -  To create compound conditions based on the values of more than one signal, for example, signal A is higher than ``x`` OR signal B is higher than ``y``, select the multiple signals icon.
-This option is available only if the alert condition is a custom threshold.
+This option is available only if the alert condition is a Custom Threshold.

 Continue to the next tab to select a condition for the detector's rule.